 Crystal Onyx Cave Located on Prewitts Knob

-Crystal Onyx is family owned and operates with a laid back attitude and tours are mostly unscripted.
-This cave was originally opened for tours in 1965 and after many years of closures in between started operating regularly in 2018.
-Also, it is one of premier caves in Kentucky that offers a beautiful setting throughout.
+Crystal Onyx is family-owned, operates with a laid-back attitude, and tours are mostly unscripted.
+This cave was originally opened for tours in 1965 and, after many years of closures in between, started operating regularly in 2018.
+Also, it is one of the premier caves in Kentucky that offers a beautiful setting throughout.

-The location of this cavern is on Prewitts Knob providing a vast and diversified limestone formations.
-It takes almost one hour and half to tour the underground pathways.
+The location of this cavern is on Prewitts Knob, providing a vast and diversified limestone formation.
+It takes almost one hour and a half to tour the underground pathways.
 This journey has a few stops where you can admire the place and learn more about the geological wonders here.
 Crystal Onyx Cave tickets are about $16 per individual.

 Diamond Caverns in Park City

-One of most beautiful Kentucky caverns, Diamond Caverns is very close to Mammoth Cave National Park.
-The pathways along this cave feels like a cathedral and the lighting here is just fantastic showcasing all the aspects of these limestone formations.
-They are open all year long and the tours are one mile long with knowledge tour guides.
+One of the most beautiful Kentucky caverns, Diamond Caverns, is very close to Mammoth Cave National Park.
+The pathways along this cave feel like a cathedral, and the lighting here is just fantastic, showcasing all the aspects of these limestone formations.
+They are open all year long, and the tours are one mile long with knowledgeable tour guides.
 Diamond Caverns prices for admission are $22 plus taxes for adults and half of that for children.

 Louisville Mega Cavern in Louisville

-Louisville Mega Cavern is truly one of best Kentucky caverns to go for experiencing the longest underground Zipline adventure statewide.
-If you like to have an adventurous cave trip this is thee cave you should definitely visit.
-There are various activities you can do here including biking exploring the caves and using ziplines to travel across the caves.
-All these activities need special equipment which are available when you pay and sign a waiver.
+Louisville Mega Cavern is truly one of the best Kentucky caverns to go for experiencing the longest underground Zipline adventure statewide.
+If you like to have an adventurous cave trip, this is the cave you should definitely visit.
+You can do various activities here, including biking, exploring the caves, and using ziplines to travel across the caves.
+All these activities need special equipment, which is available when you pay and sign a waiver.

-Also, at some points there are some height and weight requirement for the safety of the visitors, so make sure to read the conditions carefully.
-At the moment, Louisville Mega Cavern prices are as follows; Mega Zip Line tickets cost $105, Mega Quest around $40, Mega Walking around $22, Mega Bike about $40 and Mega Tram will cost you about $22 all of which are after taxes.
+Also, at some points, there are some height and weight requirements for the safety of the visitors, so make sure to read the conditions carefully.
+At the moment, Louisville Mega Cavern prices are as follows; Mega Zip Line tickets cost $105, Mega Quest around $40, Mega Walking around $22, Mega Bike about $40, and Mega Tram will cost you about $22 all of which are after taxes.